-The John Elliott is the only vessel that may be used at night and must be skippered by a commercially endorsed Advanced Powerboat Driver.
+The John Elliott is the only vessel that may be used at night and must be skippered by a Commercially Endorsed Advanced Powerboat Driver.

 HAZARD WHO MIGHT BE HARMED CONTROL MEASURES NIGHT TIME OPERATIONS STAFF & STUDENTS Instructor to inform VTS of training plans.
 Instructors to remain in contact with VTS and update them with arrival and departure times of planned locations.
+VTS to be contacted at the end of the training.
 Any changes to planned routes must be communicated to VTS as soon as possible.
 MAN OVERBOARD AT NIGHT STAFF & STUDENTS In addition to points above, Instructor to make regular checks of the conditions and welfare of all onboard.
-Lifejackets with lights to be worn by all crew members All crew to be seated in view of another crew member ADVERSE CONDITIONS STAFF & STUDENTS As the course may run in adverse conditions, ensure all crew are fully briefed on what to expect, where to sit, how to hold on and are dressed appropriately.
+Lifejackets with lights to be worn by all crew members All crew to be seated in view of another crew member ADVERSE CONDITIONS STAFF & STUDENTS As the Advance courses may run in adverse conditions, ensure all crew are fully briefed on what to expect, where to sit, how to hold on and are dressed appropriately.
 EQUIPMENT FAILURE VESSEL, STAFF & STUDENTS All crew briefed on emergency procedures.
 Full safety kit (according to RYA Advanced courses) to be carried at all times.
 Crew briefed on use of safety equipment.